Learning Nuggets in training: Think small!

 3. (1 sentence) Message

-4. (2 sentences) Significance for learners
+4. (2 sentences) Significance for the learner

-5. (1 sentence) Call to Action: What should the learner do now?
+5. (1 sentence) Call to action: What should the learner do now?

 Examples of Learning Nuggets

-Example 1: A Learning Nugget as an Image
+Example 1: A Learning Nugget as an image

-Example 2: A Learning Nugget as a Quiz
+Example 2: A Learning Nugget as a quiz

-Example 3: A Learning Nugget as a Video
+Example 3: A Learning Nugget as a video

 YOU design your Learning Nuggets!